zonca/zonca.github.io-source/content/2015-02-10-software-carpentry-setup-chromebook.md

 * digit `shell` at the prompt and hit enter
 * digit `sudo startxfce4`

+What is great about `crouton` is that it is not like a Virtual Machine, Ubuntu runs at full performance on the same linux kernel of ChromeOS.

 ## Install scientific computing stack

-You can now follow the instructions for linux at <http://software-carpentry.org/v5/setup.html>, summary of commands to run in a terminal:
+You can now follow the instructions for
+Linux at <http://software-carpentry.org/v5/setup.html>, summary of commands to run in a terminal:

 * `sudo apt install nano`
 * `sudo apt install git`